 In short, while we have an enormous amount of pandering to the Bromance, the actual portrayal of the gay character is much shallower, far less touching (and involves far less touching for that matter), and much more fraught.
 The Bromance overwhelms the actual crumbs of inclusion.

 Of course, this is not a phenomenon that is limited to Teen Wolf, or even the Urban Fantasy genre (Sherlock, anyone?).
 Bill and Eric in True Blood, have actually touched each other (and piggy backed) more than Lafayette and Jesus ever did.
-Eddie and Nick on Grimm seemed more of a couple sometimes than Nick and Juliette ever did - and even Vampire Diaries had Damon and Alaric as much beloved fanfiction fodder.
+Monroe and Nick on Grimm seemed more of a couple sometimes than Nick and Juliette ever did - and even Vampire Diaries had Damon and Alaric as much beloved fanfiction fodder.
 And don’t even get me started on Supernatural.

 The actual GLBT character (when there is one) does not appear unless he can serve some sort of purpose for the straight protagonist but in the meantime we get lots and lots of suggestive commentary and appropriation of actual GLBT experiences.
 We deserve actual inclusion, we need actual, realistic, fully formed portrayals - and implicit suggestions and ambiguous hints do not cut it.
 I wish I could say that no-one would fall for that, but a simple tour around a search engine will show you how much this bromance-fodder is accepted and praised as a replacement for actual gay characters.